Every 10 years, after the national Census is taken, states redraw the boundaries for their legislative and congressional

 Wisconsin’s Attorney General Brad Schimel appealed the case to the U.S. Supreme Court, and the Republican leaders in the legislature also hired expensive lawyers to argue their side.
-The citizens of Wisconsin have been footing the bill, which well exceeds $2 million.
+The citizens of Wisconsin have been footing the bill to defend these rigged maps.

 The U.S. Supreme Court’s Decisions

 On June 18, 2018, the U.S. Supreme Court essentially punted in its decision in Gill vs. Whitford.
 It said that the plaintiffs failed to demonstrate individual harm in their particular districts and therefore did not have sufficient “standing” to bring their case.
 But rather than throw it out, the Supreme Court sent it back to the trial level for more fact-finding and additional testimony.
 And Justice Roberta Kagan offered the plaintiffs a new line of argument: that the rigged maps interfered with the plaintiffs’ First Amendment right of association, and that this interference does not have to be proven district by district.
 Every member of whichever party is being disadvantaged by the gerrymander suffers from the violation of this right, she said: “Members of the ‘disfavored party’ in the State, deprived of their natural political strength by a partisan gerrymander, may face difficulties fundraising, registering voters, attracting volunteers, generating support from independents, and recruiting candidates to run for office (not to mention eventually accomplishing their policy objectives).”

 The lawyers on the Whitford side, in their amended complaint to the lower court, added Kagan’s argument almost word for word, and also added more plaintiffs who could demonstrate individual harm in their own districts.
-Three federal judges will hear the case again in Madison in July.
+Three federal judges were expected to hear the case again in Madison in July.
 But on June 27, the U.S. Supreme Court, in a sweeping ruling, rejected the arguments in the North Carolina and Maryland cases that partisan gerrymandering should be remedied by the courts.